Our Guidance on EMPLOYING SKILLED WORKERS

 The renewal can be processed through your sponsorship management system account and will be subject to a fee.
 The Home Office has the right to see your documentation again as part of this process.

-As an employer you will need to apply for a Tier 2 sponsorship licence online via a registered sponsorship management system.
+As an employer you will need to apply for a Skilled Worker sponsorship licence online via a registered sponsorship management system.
 Once a licence is granted you can issue a certificate of sponsorship (CoS) to workers who meet the correct criteria.

 You will also be expected to fulfil a number of sponsor duties.